VictorPereiira/GitNinja/README.md

 ## Project Targets

-### Git Study
+### Git Roadmap

-1. To document all process. ( GitNinja repository )
-2. Learnnig Git Fundamental.
+1. Learnnig Git Fundamental.
-3. Pratice how to working with git at Github.
+2. Pratice how to working with git at Github.
+3. Learnnig how to use git igonore file.
+4. Learnning how to use SSH Key access.
-4. Learning Fundamentals of Bitbucket and Gitlab.
+5. Learning Fundamentals of Bitbucket and Gitlab.
-5. Working Github CLI.
+6. Working Github CLI.
-6. CI/CD Fundamental Github actions.
+7. CI/CD Fundamental Github actions.
-7. Working with CLI anothers remote sistem code ( Bitbucket and Gitlab )
+8. Working with CLI anothers remote sistem code ( Bitbucket and Gitlab )

 ### GitNinja Github Repository